benlamb95/football-quiz/README.md

 3. Give your project a suitable name.
 This name must be available and unique.
 4. Add `config vars` loated within the settings tab within the submenu if you have used the Code Institute Template.
 5. Add `CREDS` within the Key input field and `PORT 8000` within the Values.
-6. Next add a buildpack ehich is below the above process.
+6. Next add a buildpack which is below the above process.
 7. Ensure `Python` is the first build pack and `Node.js` is second.
 You can drag and drop them to ensure this.
 8. Next connect your GitHub account and follow all steps prompted.
 Locate the repositary by searching for its name.
 9. You can then choose whether you wish to enable automatic deployments or manual.
 Initially I chose manual so I am in control of any changes.